Šarūnas Jasikevičius: Fenerbahçe (2023–present)

 On 14 December 2023, Jasikevičius was announced as Fenerbahçe head coach on a three-year deal.
 He made 15 won and 7 lost in his first season with the team in EuroLeague Basketball, finished sixth place in 2023–24 EuroLeague regular season, beat Monaco in play-offs, helped the team after 4 seasons to join 2024 EuroLeague Final Four.
 In his first Basketbol Süper Ligi season as a coach with the team, he won the championship against Anadolu Efes in 2023–24 season.

 In his second season with the team, he won 23 games in 34 and finished second place in 2024–25 EuroLeague regular season then won EuroLeague Coach of the Year award.
 In play-offs, they sweep Paris Basketball and join 2025 EuroLeague Final Four.
 On May 25, 2025, Jasikevičius managed Fenerbahçe to their second EuroLeague championship in Abu Dhabi, defeat the defending champions Panathinaikos in the semi-final, and Monaco in the final.
 He defended champion Basketbol Süper Ligi as a coach with the team, he won the championship against Beşiktaş Fibabanka in 2024–25 season.
 This way he achieved his first European Basketball Triple Crown as a head coach.
 Jasikevičius was also named the Turkish Basketball Super League Coach of the Year this season.

-On 24 September 2025, Fenerbahçe coached by Jasikevičius won the 2025 Turkish Basketball Presidential Cup.
+On 24 September 2025, Fenerbahçe, coached by Jasikevičius, won the 2025 Turkish Basketball Presidential Cup, completing a quadruple crown by winning all four major competitions contested in 2025.

+Following Nando de Colo's return in early January 2026, Fenerbahçe executive Cem Ciritci responded to a fan's question regarding Jasikevičius' contract extension on social media by replying "tranquilo".
+On 13 January 2026, Fenerbahçe announced that he signed a three-year contract extension with the club.
+On 22 February 2026, Fenerbahçe won the Turkish Basketball Cup.
+In the 2026 EuroLeague Playoffs the Fenerbahçe eliminated 1–3 his hometown team Žalgiris Kaunas and qualified to the 2026 EuroLeague Final Four where the Fenerbahçe was eliminated in the semi-final by the eventual champions Olympiacos B.C.
+In the 2026 Turkish League final series the Fenerbahçe won 3–1 versus the Beşiktaş J.K., while Jasikevičius became only the second head coach in the history of Fenerbahçe to win three straight Turkish League titles (the other head coach Željko Obradović, 2016–2018).

+In the start of the 2026–2027 season Fenerbahçe won the 2026 Turkish Basketball Presidential Cup.